AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

             Class_6: 2.74%

 ### MNIST:

+    - Grayscale images, very simple image dataset
+        - When flattend there are only 784 features

     - Doesnt need a convolutional neural network, because digits are always centered and a pattern will always be at the same location
-    - Grayscale images, very simple image dataset

 ### Pendigits:

     16 Features, 10 Classes